gajus/eslint-plugin-jsdoc/.README/README.md

   above functions/methods with no parameters or return values (intended where variable names are sufficient for themselves as documentation).

-### Requiring JSDoc comments for exported functions in <code>require-jsdoc</code>

-- `settings.jsdoc.publicOnly` - Missing jsdoc blocks
-  are only reported for function bodies / class declarations that are exported from the module.
-  May be a boolean or object.

-  This setting object supports the following keys:

-  - `ancestorsOnly` - Only check node ancestors to check if node is exported
-  - `exports` - ESM exports are checked for JSDoc comments
-  - `modules` - CommonJS exports are checked for JSDoc comments
-  - `browserEnv` - Populates window variable

 ### Alias Preference

 Use `settings.jsdoc.tagNamePreference` to configure a preferred alias name for a JSDoc tag.
 The format of the configuration is: `<primary tag name>: <preferred alias name>`, e.g.